 If they can just notify a manager when their maintenance is up on an appliance via Alexa or Slack, they can figure out a way to automate the process.
 I think this will be a big trend.
 There’s gonna be more devices that people use to just keep their lives organized.”

-While this touches upon the more domestic side of the game, it applies all the same to property managers and other business customers (they’re people too, right?).
+While this touches upon the more residential side of the game, it applies all the same to property managers and other business customers (they’re people too, right?).

 The more interconnected devices take over both professional and personal lives, the more they’ll expect companies to use these tools and provide a smooth, digital experience in addition to high-quality service.